EagleBank: Controversies

 In 2011, the company was reported to be the source of legislation introduced by Council of the District of Columbia member Jack Evans that would require the city's funds to be held at local banks.

 On July 18, 2019, the company's stock price fell as much as 25% after it disclosed that it had spent $2.7 million on legal fees related to the relationship between a former director and Council of the District of Columbia member Jack Evans.
 It had previously been disclosed that Ron Paul had received a subpoena related to his relationship with Evans.

 In 2022, the company was ordered to pay $22.9M to the Securities and Exchange Commission (SEC) and the Federal Reserve to settle claims the bank's former CEO had engaged in insider lending.
 Former EagleBank CEO Ron Paul has been banned permanently from working in the banking industry and he was fined about $521,000.
 The 2022 settlement ended a 3-year probe by regulators into alleged third-party lending and improper disclosures by EagleBank.

+Awards and recognition

+In 2020, the bank ranked second on the Women on Public Company Boards in Greater D.C. list by American City Business Journals.

+In 2025, the bank ranked in the top 25 public companies in the DC area with most women directors on their boards.

+For the past four years, EagleBank has ranked near the top of Washington Business Journal’s list of Top Corporate Philanthropists for DC area’s midsize companies for both for giving and volunteer hours.
+The Bank is grateful to deliver this financial support to our community and are very proud of our dedicated employees for their commitment to making a difference.